Lillian Hellman

 The defamation suit was unresolved at the time of Hellman's death in 1984; her executors eventually withdrew the complaint.
-Hellman's modern-day literary reputation rests largely on the plays and screenplays from the first three decades of her career, and not on the memoirs published later in her life.
+Hellman's modern-day literary reputation rests largely on the plays and screenplays from the first three decades of her career, not on the memoirs.

 Biography

 Early life and marriage

 Lillian Florence Hellman was born in New Orleans, Louisiana, into a Jewish family.
 Her mother was Julia Newhouse of Demopolis, Alabama, and her father was Max Hellman, a New Orleans shoe salesman.
 Julia Newhouse's parents were Sophie Marx, from a successful banking family, and Leonard Newhouse, a Demopolis liquor dealer.
-During most of her childhood she spent half of each year in New Orleans, in a boarding home run by her aunts, and the other half in New York City.
+During most of her childhood she spent half of each year in a New Orleans boarding home run by her aunts and the other half in New York City.
 She studied for two years at New York University and then took several courses at Columbia University.

 On December 31, 1925, Hellman married Arthur Kober, a playwright and press agent, although they often lived apart.
 In 1929, she traveled around Europe for a time and settled in Bonn to continue her education.
-She felt an initial attraction to a Nazi student group that advocated "a kind of socialism" until their questioning about her Jewish ties made their antisemitism clear, and she returned immediately to the United States.
+She felt an initial attraction to a Nazi student group that advocated "a kind of socialism" until their questioning of her Jewish ties made their antisemitism clear, and she returned immediately to the United States.
 Years later she wrote, "Then for the first time in my life I thought about being a Jew."